 I hung out in downtown Orlando with these men until 0400, then attended conferences from 0900 to 1900 then went out again until 0300 walking the streets with Jack Donovan and Ivan Throne which is something that I, as well as the other men will remember for quite some time.

 This event was a game changer & 2018 is going to be even better.

 Anthony Johnson has created the next step for the ‘Manosphere’ and the fight to reclaim masculinity in men’s lives and preserve it in our society.

-He is removing the medium, bringing men together, and producing content at a rate which is impressively aggressive.
+Similar to what Craig James and I are doing at The Fraternity of Excellence, Anthony is working to remove the medium, bringing men together, and producing content at a rate which is impressively aggressive.